-In order to monitor and maintain your equipment properly you must have a few low cost tools.
-Here are the ones you will need when ‘nozzling’ a pump.
+To monitor and maintain your equipment properly you must have a few low cost tools.
+Here are the ones you will need when nozzling a pump.

-- Engine Tachometer: Remember that in order to achieve the maximum performance of your pump your gas engine must be running at the proper rpm.
+- Engine Tachometer: Remember that to achieve the maximum performance of your pump your gas engine must be running at the proper rpm.
 In the pressure washing industry this is typically close to 3,600 rpm.
 If you are having problems with your equipment it could very well be because your engine is not running fast enough and through horsepower loss your pump will not perform properly.
-(Tachometer/Hour Meter Part #1429)
+(Tachometer/Hour Meter Part No. 1429)

 Diagnosing Unloader Problems

 Start by eliminating possibilities.
 Examine other components that may be the problem, starting with the easiest.
 Low-pressure or low-flow.
 Make sure the inlet water supply is adequate.
 Inspect for leaks, repair any significant leaks found.
 Check for clogs in the downstream chemical injector orifice or the high pressure nozzle and remove any debris found.
 The next step is to shut down the equipment, remove the unloader by releasing the quick connects, and then install a back-up unloader.
 If the problem is solved resume working and figure out the other unloader when time permits.
 If the problem persists, make sure the engine is running at the correct RPM.
 At this point if the problem hasn’t been resolved, begin pump diagnosis.

 Adjusting the Flow Actuated Unloader